Setting up Common Information

 "Product Categories" are used to classify your products/grades and are solely for reporting purposes.
 Categories have a parent-child relationship with Product Groups where they are the overarching category, and the groups fall within it.
 Categories are assigned at the product level.

 You have the ability to filter by category on inventory reports.
+For more information, visit our help file here.

 Common Examples: PAPER, PLASTIC, METAL, FERROUS, NONFERROUS